brunofjesus/cryptotracker/README.md

 # Crypto Tracker

-Crypto Tracker allows you to track your crypto portfolio through a web app.
+Crypto Tracker allows you to track your crypto portfolio through a **local** web app.

 The web app is self contained in a binary file, you just need to execute it and your browser will pop up with the application ready for you to use.